kalbfuss/01memories/README.md

 $ sudo systemctl enable pyframe
 ```

-Make sure to additionally configure *autologin* for the user under which you intend to run Digital Memories.
+Make sure to additionally configure *autologin* for the user under which you intend to run Pyframe.
 Steps for configuration depend on the graphical system and Linux distribution.
 Under *Armbian* you can use the "armbian-config" tool.
 On *Raspberry Pi OS*, the "raspi-config" tool will do.
 For other systems/distributions consult the corresponding documentation.

 ## Home Assistant

 ### General setup

-Digital Memories implements basic support for integration with the [Home Assistant](https://www.home-assistant.io/) home automation system.
+Pyframe implements basic support for integration with the [Home Assistant](https://www.home-assistant.io/) home automation system.
 Integration is achieved through the built-in Home Assistant [MQTT integration](https://www.home-assistant.io/integrations/mqtt/).
 As an additional pre-requisite, an MQTT broker must be installed (e.g. [Eclipse Mosquitto](https://mosquitto.org/)).

-After the Digital Memories MQTT client has been correctly configured and a connection to the MQTT broker established, Digital Memories should automatically appear as a new device in Home Assistant.
-The device supports several push buttons and configuration selections, which allow you to control Digital Memories from remote.
+After the Pyframe MQTT client has been correctly configured and a connection to the MQTT broker established, Pyframe should automatically appear as a new device in Home Assistant.
+The device supports several push buttons and configuration selections, which allow you to control Pyframe from remote.
 The device further provides a *file sensor*, whose value is identical to the UUID of the currently displayed file.

 ![home assistant - device](docs/images/readme/home%20assistant%20-%20device.png)